 Practically painless meal planning!

-Despite all my posts on planning ahead, it isn’t my favorite thing to do.
+I know how to make a meal plan.
+But despite all my posts on planning ahead, it isn’t my favorite thing to do.
 Meal planning seems to be a never-ending chore.
 That’s why my meal plan process is made to be so quick and easy, it’s practically painless!

 Once you have your Master List, the rest of your meal planning is a matter of drag-and-drop.
 The hard part is done.
 You don’t have to be creative anymore.
 You just need to match up your meal ideas with your schedule.